redapple410/secret-santa/README.md

 1. Create a file called `names.in`.
 2. In `names.in`:
   a.
 The first line should be an integer *n* (4 ≤ *n* ≤ 20), the number of people participating.
   b.
 The next *n* lines should each contain a person's name and their email, separated by a space.
 (The names and emails cannot contain spaces.)
+  c.
+Sample input:
+    ```
+    4
+    Alice alice@mail.com
+    Bob bob234@mail.com
+    Carol car.ol@mail.com
+    David dave@mail.com
+    ```
 3. Run the command
 `g++ randomize-ppl.cpp && ./a.out`
 This will produce a file `names.out`.